Mathildedal, Finland Guide

 Day Trips

-Approximately 2 hours by car Immerse yourself in the natural beauty of Teijo National Park.
+Immerse yourself in the natural beauty of Teijo National Park.
 Hike through lush forests, explore serene lakes, and discover historical ironworks villages.
-The park offers a variety of trails for all skill levels, from easy nature walks to more challenging hikes.
-Enjoy the tranquility of the Finnish wilderness and discover the rich industrial history of the area.
+The park offers a variety of trails for all skill levels, making it a perfect destination for outdoor enthusiasts.

-Approximately 45 minutes by car Finland's oldest city, Turku, is a vibrant blend of history and modern culture.
-Explore Turku Castle, a medieval fortress that has witnessed centuries of Finnish history.
-Stroll along the Aura River, lined with charming cafes and restaurants.
-Visit the Turku Cathedral, a significant religious landmark.
-Turku offers a rich cultural experience with its museums, art galleries, and lively atmosphere.
+Approximately 1 hour 45 minutes by car from Mathildedal Finland's oldest city, Turku, is a vibrant blend of history and modern culture.
+Explore Turku Castle, a medieval fortress that has stood for centuries, wander along the Aura River, lined with charming cafes and restaurants, and delve into Finnish art and history at the Aboa Vetus & Ars Nova museum.
+Don't miss the Turku Cathedral, a significant religious landmark.

 Travel Time